Search Articles

 Living Trust vs. Irrevocable Trust: What's the Difference?

-While the two main types of trusts differ in how they are structured and taxed, both types of trusts are tools for setting aside assets and distributing them according to specific wishes and instructions.
+These two main types of trusts differ in structure and with regard to taxes.
+However, both serve as tools for setting aside your hard-earned assets and then passing them on according to your specific wishes.
 They can protect one’s property, safeguard a family’s financial future, and provide tax-saving strategies.

 Revocable Trust vs. Irrevocable Trust: Differences in Structure

-As the name suggests, an irrevocable trust, once established, can’t be canceled or revoked.
+Once you establish an irrevocable trust, you cannot cancel or revoke it.
 The person creating the trust, sometimes called the “grantor,” transfers assets into the trust and permanently gives up all claims to them.
-A trustee is appointed to carry out the instructions spelled out in the trust.
-No changes to the terms of the trust can be made without the consent of the trust’s beneficiaries.
+A trustee then carries out the instructions spelled out in the trust.
+Any changes to the terms of the trust document require the consent of the trust’s beneficiaries.

 Local Elder Law Attorneys in Your City